-There are four different options for installing a Spin-on type oil filter for your 1940-1962 Chevy Six.
+There are several different options for installing a Spin-on type oil filter for your 1929-1962 Chevy Six.
 This has to do with two factors.
-If you have the stock Bypass Filtration system or if you had your engine modified for full flow, and if you have a triangular engine mounting boss on the drivers side of the engine.
+If you have the stock Bypass Filtration system or if you had your engine modified for full flow, and if you have a triangular engine mounting boss on the drivers side of the engine or not.
 Chevy started putting this side mount on Cars in 1952 so check to see if your 216, 235 or 261 has this triangular mounting boss arrangement.
-If it does not have this, don't worry, we have a solution for you too!
+If it does not have this, don't worry, we have a new solution for you too!

-The challenge in creating anything for these wonderful works of art is making sure we do not make the installation look too modern or out of place.
+The challenge in creating anything for these vintage engines is making sure we do not make the installation look too modern or out of place.
 Once these brackets have been installed, they look just like they belong there.
 In addition, the mounts are all made purposely to be low on the engine.
 This keeps the oil pump from having to push oil upwards unnecessarily which is better for the overall health and oil flow performance of the engine.

-To install the bracket with the Trans-Dapt 1028 Spin On Adapter, make sure the clamping bolts are loose and turned out enough to slide over the frame.
-Start sliding it on just in front of the steering gearbox and slide it over until it stops because the frame takes a bend downwards.
-If your frame has lots of dirt or excess paint it will be harder to slide on.
-Tighten the two bolts to secure it to the frame, then lock the nuts down to keep the bolt from loosening.
-Once the bracket with adapter is secure, install the 5 inch stainless steel 1/8" NPT pipe directly to the engine block in the aft (oil flow OUT) port.
+To install, once the bracket with adapter is secure, install the 4 inch stainless steel 1/8" NPT pipe directly to the engine block in the aft (oil flow OUT) port.
 No need to use a pipe wrench on it just yet.
 Install the Tee on the end of the pipe.
-Use teflon tape that is rated for oil or Permatex Copper High Temp Gasket Sealer on the threads.
+Use teflon tape that is rated for oil, Permatex High Temp Gasket Sealer or Permatex Aviation 300 on the threads.
 Turn the Tee and the pipe by hand until the pipe is tight in the engine block, then using a pipe wrench, turn the Tee until it is tight and straight, parallel with the engine and frame.
 Do not over-tighten!
 Install the 1/8" NPT to -4 AN Adapter into the front of the Tee, and the 1/8" NPT plug (or your oil pressure gauge hookup) into the back of the Tee.
 Install a 1/8" NPT to -4 AN adapter to the front inlet on the engine block (oil flow IN).
 Since the Trans-Dapt is already configured, it's a simple matter of just attaching the stainless steel braided flex hose.
 Be sure to keep the flex line as far away from the exhaust as possible.
 Do not tighten the collar nut on the hoses.
 They break off easily if overtight.
 The hoses are rated at 300 degrees but the exhaust can be well over 700, so keep them away.

-Solution Two: If you have a Bypass oil filtration system and you also have the Triangular front engine mounting bosses that are not used and are tapped for 3/8"-16 threads (stock) this bracket bolts directly to this location.
-Our favored Trans-Dapt 1028 Spin-On Adapter is used but with a modification for Bypass Filtration that reduces the outlet port to 1/16" to work exactly like the stock system or also available for full flow filtration.
-To efficiently get around the exhaust system, a 5 inch pipe is used with a Tee connection for connection to the Oil Pressure Gauge.
+Solution Two: If you have a Triangular front engine mounting boss that is not used and the three holes are tapped for 3/8"-16 threads (stock) this bracket bolts directly to this location.
+Our favored Trans-Dapt 1028 Spin-On Adapter is used and is available with the modification for Bypass Filtration that reduces the outlet port to 1/16" to work exactly like the stock system or also available for full flow filtration.
+To efficiently get around the exhaust system, a 4 inch pipe is used with a Tee connection for connection to the Oil Pressure Gauge.
 All fittings except the -4AN fittings at the Adapter are Stainless Steel as shown above.
-If you choose, you can purchase the bracket and adapter and use your own stock hoses!
 This solution is for the Triangle Side Engine Mount that has ONE hole at the top and TWO holes on the bottom in a perfect triangle.

-Install the bracket to the block using the supplied stainless steel 3/8" bolts with lock washers.
+Install the bracket to the Trans-Dapt 1028 using the supplied stainless steel 1/4" bolts with lock washers.
 Use two 1/4-20 nuts between the adapter plate and the Trans-dapt for standoffs on each screw.
 This is to give the 3/8-16 bolt heads the clearance they need.
 Install the bottom two 3/8" bolts before you tighten the two assemblies together.
 Otherwise you can't get them in afterwards.
-To install, once the bracket with adapter is secure, install the 5 inch stainless steel 1/8" NPT pipe directly to the engine block in the aft (oil flow OUT) port.
+To install, once the bracket with adapter is secure, install the 4 inch stainless steel 1/8" NPT pipe directly to the engine block in the aft (oil flow OUT) port.
 No need to use a pipe wrench on it just yet.
 Install the Tee on the end of the pipe.
-Use teflon tape that is rated for oil or Permatex Copper High Temp Gasket Sealer on the threads.
+Use teflon tape that is rated for oil, Permatex High Temp Gasket Sealer or Permatex Aviation 300 on the threads.
 Turn the Tee and the pipe by hand until the pipe is tight in the engine block, then using a pipe wrench, turn the Tee until it is tight and straight, parallel with the engine and frame.
 Do not over-tighten!
 Install the 1/8" NPT to -4 AN Adapter into the front of the Tee, and the 1/8" NPT plug (or your oil pressure gauge hookup) into the back of the Tee.
 Install a 1/8" NPT to -4 AN adapter to the front inlet on the engine block (oil flow IN).
 Since the Trans-Dapt is already configured, it's a simple matter of just attaching the stainless steel braided flex hose.
 Be sure to keep the flex line as far away from the exhaust as possible.
 Do not tighten the collar nut on the hoses.
 They break off easily if overtight.
 The hoses are rated at 300 degrees but the exhaust can be well over 700, so keep them away.

 Solution Three: If you have a Full Flow Oil Filtration System on your 1954-1962 235 or 261 full pressure oil system we use the same Trans-Dapt 1028 with either bracket above.
 The difference is that 3/8" NPT lines and adapters to -6 AN are used and the 1/16" restrictor is not installed.